vbookshelf/Gemini-Live-API-Experiments/README.md

 ## Notes

 1- It appears that chat context memory is enabled by default - the llm remembers past conversation turns.<br>
-2- Installing PyAudio on a mac is not easy.
+2- Installing PyAudio on a mac is not easy.<br>
+3- On the free plan it looks like only a specified number of conversation turns are allowed.
+The connection is then terminated.<br>